nlnlvlc/dsc-mod-1-project-v2-1-online-ds-ft-120919/README.md

 The goal of this project is to find at least 5 insights in this data by joining tables in creative and fun ways (but also useful ways).

-## Q1: Is there any pattern in the cast of the top 5 highest profitable movies?
+<details><summary>Q1: Is there any pattern in the cast of the top 5 highest profitable movies?</summary>
 (Extended question): Is there any relationship between genres?

 # Exploration (EDA)